dymodi/dymodi.github.io/index.md

 </head>
 # Yi Ding, Ph.D.

-I am currently a CS Ph.D. student at the University of Minnesota.I have also been working in Alibaba Group, Local Service BU from 2018 with my professor [Tian He](https://www-users.cs.umn.edu/~tianhe/).
+I am currently a CS Ph.D. student at the University of Minnesota.
+I have also been working in Alibaba Group, Local Service BU from 2018 with my professor [Tian He](https://www-users.cs.umn.edu/~tianhe/).
 I am also working with Professor [Desheng Zhang](https://www.cs.rutgers.edu/~dz220/) and [Yunhuai Liu](http://www.yunhuai.net/Yunhuai.htm) in research.

 My research interests are broadly in data mining, mobile computing, instant delivery, and machine learning.
 You can contact me at dymodi AT gmail.